ipa320/cob_navigation_tests/README.md

 - Record video file in navigation_test_analysis and upload to seperate fileserver
 - Create navigation_test_video_publisher that serves as a gateway between fileserver and webserver
 - Include ros dependency for avconv in github.org/ros/rosdistro
+- Sometimes a collision is detected on initial simulation startup due to the robot falling on the ground